Toludtechsis/OUI---Capstone---Project---Tolu/README.md

-# OUI---Capstone---Project---Tolu
+# OUI-Capstone-Project-Tolu
-An HR Analysis on Gender Distribution within Palmoria Group
+A capstone project for the OUI Bootcamp : Data Analysis Track.